 The Tragedy of The Commons

-The Tragedy of the Commons (ToC) is perhaps one of the greatest sociological and economic conundrums we currently face as a society.
+The Tragedy of the Commons (ToC) is perhaps one of the greatest sociological and economic conundrums we face as a society.

 ToC is a concept that seeks to outline the fact that humans are inherently selfish and self-concerned.
 When a member of society is given the choice between benefitting the larger population at one value or only themselves at a higher value, people will often choose the option in which they gain more (or lose less) than everyone else, regardless of any negative effects on the group.